Discover our new degree and build your new career

 Degree in Construction Management: BSCM

 PLEASE BE ADVISED: The Bachelor of Science in Construction Management program (BSCM) is a new program.
-The program will not be available unless a critical mass of students enter the program in fall, 2014.
-Please contact the School of Architecture, Art & Design at 269-471-6003 with
+The program will not be available unless a critical mass of students enter the program.
+Please contact the School of Architecture & Interior Design at 269-471-6003 for more information.

 The construction management program is four years plus two summers in duration.
 This program also requires 600 hours of construction work experience (see curriculum details).